Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Related Work

 \section{Related Work}

 Current approaches for automated speech impairment analysis involve three key steps.
 First, speech-to-text ASR models are employed to generate speech transcriptions from audio recordings.
 Then, a feature extraction process is applied to the produced transcriptions and audio data.
-The extracted lexico-acoustic features are used in downstream analyses, such as classification and regression, to estimate the degree of speech impairment \cite{QINYING}.
-Different algorithms have been used to complete each one of these steps.
+The extracted lexico-acoustic features are used in downstream analyses, such as classification and regression, to estimate the degree of speech impairment \cite{Qin_2020}.
+Different algorithms have been used for each step.